 - Get the funds from the bank account, transfer them to the financial services, and take a percentage as a commission.

-The most frequently targeted groups, according to Europol, are foreigners, the unemployed, and financially disadvantaged students.
-Europol said that organized crime groups began to target younger generations (those between the ages of 12 and 21), who were typically under the age of 35.
+The most frequently targeted groups, according to Europol, are foreigners, the unemployed, financially disadvantaged students, and young people.
+Europol said that organized crime groups and mule recuiters began to target younger generations (those between the ages of 12 and 21), who were typically under the age of 35.
 Even if authorities find and remove these posts, it is simple for crooks to repost false advertisements.

 What are the Risks and Consequences for Money Mules?

-Money mulling for third parties, usually belonging to organized crime organizations, may be viewed as aiding and abetting serious crimes by relevant authorities.
+Money mulling for third parties, usually belonging to organized crime organizations for their financial crime scenarios, may be viewed as aiding and abetting serious crimes by relevant authorities.
 As a result, money mules can put themselves in danger even if they are unaware of the overall scheme.
-As a result, they may still be charged as accomplices in a crime and face fines and/or prison sentences.
+So, they may still be charged as accomplices in a crime and face fines and/or prison sentences.

 According to the FBI, any money mule may be prosecuted and imprisoned on various charges such as wire fraud, bank fraud, money laundering, and aggravated identity theft.

-In the United States, the federal agency adds that working as a Money Mule can harm a person's credit score and financial standing.
-According to police in the United Kingdom, Money Muling may result in the following penalties:
+In the United States, the federal agency adds that working as money mules can harm a person's credit score and financial standing.
+According to police in the United Kingdom, money mules may result in the following penalties:

 - Closure of the bank account used for money laundering;